Holy Family Catholic School, Walthamstow

 Holy Family Catholic School (formerly Holy Family Technology College) is a coeducational Roman Catholic secondary school and sixth form in the Walthamstow area of East London, England.

 Description

-The school is based on two sites: the Walthamstow House site and the Wiseman House site.
-Both sites are located on Shernhall Street.
-Year 7's to Year 8's attend the Walthamstow House site and Year 9's and higher attend the Wiseman House site.

 First established in 1988, it is a voluntary aided school administered by Waltham Forest London Borough Council and the Roman Catholic Diocese of Brentwood.
 The school celebrated its silver jubilee throughout 2012 and 2013.

 Holy Family Catholic School offers GCSEs as programmes of study for pupils, while students in the sixth form have the option to study a range of A Levels and BTECs.
 The school also has a specialism in Technology, and has dedicated resources to support the specialism.